Healthy Homes Assessment Arakura

 Home Assessments Arakura for Rental Properties

-There are many things to check during an home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
+There are many concerns to check when conducting a home inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
 Some examples include:

 • Does the house has enough ventilation, including extractor fans?

-The repercussions of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling can be extremely costly for property owners and landlords.
-For professional advice, call today to book your rental properties home assessment.
+The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenancy services ruling can have a significant impact for landlords and property managers.
+For specialist advice, call today to book your rental property home assessment.

 home assessments for rental properties